mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 #### After Your Transplant
 After your stem cells are infused through your catheter you will remain in your hospital room for 4-6 hours for observation.
 After that you will be allowed to return home to your hotel or apartment to rest.

 Your urine may appear bloody for 24 hours after your stem cells are infused into your body.
 This is your body's way of getting rid of the byproducts of the stem cells that are not needed.

-### Engraftment
-Almost immediately after your stem cells are infused into your body they will travel through your bloodstream into your bone marrow.

-Once the stem cells arrive in your bone marrow they begin to engraft.
-Engraftment is when your body accepts the transplant and your white blood cell count returns.White blood cell engraftment usually occurs about 10-14 days following your transplant, but this may vary depending upon your disease and exact treatment.
-Platelets and red blood cells usually take a little longer to recover than white blood cells.

-Each day when you return to the Outpatient BMT Clinic you will have blood drawn.
-This blood will be analyzed and the different types of cells in your blood will be counted.
-When your stem cells engraft and start to divide the number of white, red and platelet cells will increase.

-During the time that you are waiting for engraftment you may need to have blood and platelet transfusions.
-You'll be given injections of growth factor - drugs that will speed up the production of white blood cells in your body.

-Remember, you will be very vulnerable to infection at this time.
-You will need to take precautions including avoiding sources of infection, washing your hands regularly and eating a low-microbial diet.
-You will be closely monitored for any signs of infections.

-As your cells start to engraft you mary experience bone pain or a rash on your body.

 <div class="phasedivider">End of Phase 2 Divider</div>